komjaur/calmproject/README.md

 the queue is sorted by rating, and groups whose rating spread falls within the smallest tolerance of the waiting players are popped and handed off to `GameManager`.
-Each ticket widens its own tolerance over time so longer-waiting
+Each ticket widens its own tolerance over time so longer-waiting Before entering gameplay each ready match counts down for a few seconds so players see a brief "starting" state in the debug overlay.

 players match more quickly without forcing global settings.
 When a match starts it is tracked by `MatchManager` until completion.
 Duration is recorded and each